Rust

 Variables and references

-Variables are immutable by default, which is confusing (there are good reasons for the immutability, but calling something a variable when it is immutable is not a good choice).
+Variables are immutable by default (there are good reasons for the immutability, but calling something a variable when it is immutable is confusing).
 A variable can be made mutable with the mut keyword, e.g. let mut x = 5;.
 The Rust toolchain will warn you if you mark a variable as mutable but never change its value.
+References are also immutable by default.

 Functions